Skip to contents

 Wavelet-domain preprocessing

-Two arguments control preprocessing of the per-outcome wavelet matrix before the IBSS loop:
+Three arguments control preprocessing of the per-outcome wavelet matrix before the IBSS loop:

 • wavelet_magnitude_cutoff (default 0): wavelet columns with median(|column|) <= wavelet_magnitude_cutoff are masked, contributing (Bhat = 0, Shat = 1) to the SER step.
 Use a small positive value when the response has sparse non-zero entries (e.g., ATAC-seq read pileups).

-When to reach for mfSuSiE over fSuSiE+COLOC
+When to reach for mfSuSiE over fSuSiE plus colocalization

-In multi-tissue or multi-cell-type studies some samples are not profiled for every outcome.
-Set the corresponding rows of Y[[m]] to NA before calling mfsusie(); the package automatically restricts every regression and variance update to the observed rows for that trait.
+Multi-tissue and multi-cell-type studies often leave some samples unprofiled for some outcomes.
+Set the corresponding rows of Y[[m]] to NA before calling mfsusie(); the package restricts every regression and variance update to the observed rows for that outcome.
+Both wavelet_qnorm = FALSE (default) and wavelet_qnorm = TRUE handle missing rows correctly.

 set.seed(42)